-One of the overall goals of the proposed amendments to the Public Safety Element coastal bluffs and beaches policies is to improve the condition of existing degraded coastal protection structures through encouraging, and in some cases requiring repair and maintenance, or replacement of existing coastal protection structures with modern structures that reduce impacts on coastal resources and maintain the functional capacity of the coastal protection structure to prevent coastal bluff erosion.
+One of the overall goals of the proposed amendments to the Public Safety Element coastal bluffs and beaches policies is to improve the condition of existing degraded coastal protection structures through encouraging, and in some cases requiring repair and t maintenance, or replacement of existing coastal protection structures with modern structures that reduce impacts on coastal resources and maintain the functional capacity of the coastal protection structure to prevent coastal bluff erosion.
 In addition, if older, existing retaining walls must be repaired they can also be treated using new, more aesthetic techniques that allow walls to be colored and textured to blend with the visual environment.
 Screening vegetation can also be required.

+Less than Significant

-Potentially Significant Impact Less than Significant with Mitigation Incorporated
+Potentially with Less than

+Significant Mitigation Significant

+Impact Incorporated Impact No Impact